Budding movie makers, pay attention: LG’s latest wants to add some silver screen magic to your social shares.

-The lens is actually made from glass, too, or at least the final lens element is.
-That should help even more light hit the sensor with every snap: two whole light stops more.
-Add in optical image stabilisation and low-light performance should be something special.
+The lens is actually made from glass, too, or at least the final lens element is - something you won’t find in any other smartphone.
+This helps more light hit the sensor with every snap: two whole light stops more, according to LG.

+Colours are fairly natural, though, and image noise is rarely an issue until the lights get really low.
+It’s a competent performer, but Samsung, Apple and Google take better photos overall.
 Stills are only half the story, of course.
 It’s video where the V30 really carves out its own niche, with Cine Video presets.
 These use wider colour gamuts and dynamic range to jazz up your videos - but aren’t just simple filters.
-It’s actually using LOG profiles, colour-grading your footage like a pro video editor might do.
+The V30 actually uses LOG profiles, so you can colour-grade your footage like a pro video editor, with just a few taps.

-This mode also has target-based zoom, letting you smoothly zoom into a focus-locked target.
-Instead of just zooming into the centre of the frame.
+There’s also a neat target-based zoom, which lets you smoothly zoom into a focus-locked target instead of just zooming into the centre of the frame.
 Sure, it’s still using digital zoom, but the effect is a lot more cinematic now.

 The G6 was the last major phone to arrive with a Snapdragon 821, and while it was hardly a slouch, as soon as the rest of the world stepped up to the Snapdragon 835, it felt out of date.